abhijeet-qsofte/qsofte/README.md

         (ii) Install NodeJs
         (iii) Install git bash

-    Now You can go for the steaps -->
+    Now You can go for the steps -->

 1. clone the repository remote to local using command 'git clone link of repository'